DataSF/datasf.github.io/blog/_posts/2017-07-18-unpacking-a-10-billion-budget.md

 ## How did we spend the increase in the general fund budget

-The $1.05 billion increase in our general fund budget between 2006-2007 and 2016-2017 was spent on health care, more police officers, improved streets, care for our kids, affordable housing and overall increased services.
+The $1.05 billion increase in our general fund budget between 2006-2007 and 2016-2017 was spent on health care, more police officers, improved streets, care for our children, affordable housing and overall increased services.

 <iframe width="751" height="464" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=1811377583&amp;format=interactive"></iframe>